This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Calathea (Calatheas)

-Now, this plant is a touch harder to keep, but it is worth the effort.
+This plant is a touch harder to keep, but it is worth the effort.
 Calathea requires bright indirect light but needs a nice warm spot.
 Keep it from being too close to windows as usual; a draught will send this plant southwards.

 During the growing season, the soil for this plant should remain moist, so staying on top of your watering regimen is paramount.

 This plant would be no good for homes that use de-humidifiers as it requires a more humid location.
-Either use a misting machine as I have in the video above; you can see current prices for that on Amazon here.
+Either use a misting machine as I have in the video above; you can see current prices on Amazon here.
 Or mist it every day to increase the humidity around the plant.

 Besides the higher maintenance, this is a great plant and is stunning to brighten up an area in your home.